alabou/NMOS-MatroxOnly/NMOS With AES3.md

 An opaque AM824 Sender MUST omit the Sender's Capabilities for the sub-Streams, indicating that it is unconstrained with respect to the individual sub-Streams making the AM824 Stream and that sub-Flows cannot be constrained as they are not exposed.

-An AM824 Sender not exposing the sub-Streams MAY omit the Sender's Capabilities for the sub-Streams, indicating that it is unconstrained with respect to the individual sub-Streams making the AM824 stream and that it cannot be constrained as no sub-Flows are exposed.
+An AM824 Sender not exposing the sub-Streams MAY omit the Sender's Capabilities for the sub-Streams, indicating that it is unconstrained with respect to the individual sub-Streams making the AM824 Stream and that it cannot be constrained as no sub-Flows are exposed.

-The Sender MUST express its limitations or preferences regarding the AM824 Streams that it supports indicating constraints in accordance with the [Sender Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/SenderCapabilities.md) Sender Capabilities specification.
+The Sender MUST express its limitations or preferences regarding the AM824 Streams that it supports indicating constraints in accordance with the [Sender Capabilities][] specification.
 The Sender SHOULD express its constraints as precisely as possible, to allow a Controller to determine with a high level of confidence the Sender's streams and sub-streams capabilities.
-It is not always practical for the constraints to indicate every type of stream or sub-stream that a Sender can or cannot produce; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.
+It is not always practical for the constraints to indicate every type of Stream or sub-Stream that a Sender can or cannot produce; however, they SHOULD describe as many of its commonly used operating points as practical and any preferences among them.

 The `constraint_sets` parameter within the `caps` object MUST be used to describe combinations of parameters which the sender can support, using the parameter constraints defined in the [Capabilities register](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/) of the NMOS Parameter Registers and [Matrox Capabilities](https://github.com/alabou/NMOS-MatroxOnly/blob/main/Capabilities.md).